-Deviled eggs made with creamy avocado and a bit of mayo, topped with smoked paprika and encased in a green veined shell.
-The Green Devil will the the hit of the party.
+Devilled eggs made with creamy avocado and a bit of mayo, topped with smoked paprika and encased in a green veined shell.
+The Green Devil will the hit of the party.

-One of my favourite appetizers to make are deviled eggs.
+One of my favourite appetizers to make are bacon and tomato flavoured devilled eggs.
 I know lots of people hate making them because peeling can sometimes be an issue…but they sure love eating them.
-They are one of the fastest moving items at my get togethers.
+They are one of the fastest moving items at my get-togethers.

 Hard boil some eggs.
 While they are boiling get your colouring water ready.
 I used a glass bowl to prevent the dye from discolouring a plastic bowl.
 Once the eggs are boiled and you have cooled them slightly in cold water, take each egg and make some small cracks in the shell all around the egg.
 Place the eggs fully submerged into the coloured water.
 I left mine covered in the fridge overnight.

 The rest is your normal deviled egg procedure.
 Peel, stuff with your awesome filling creation…EAT!!
 The filling for The Green Devil consists of a bit of mayo, an avocado, salt and topped with smoked paprika.

 Next time you are looking to impress your guests give these little gems a try….they will fly off the plate!!

 For another great appetizer give my Fresh Tomato Bruschetta a try!!